philparzer/ampass/README.md

 ## Contributions

-We're looking for to contributions, you can open a PR on here or apply using the website's form.
+We want to showcase your work.
+You can open a PR on here or apply via the application form on <a href="https://ampass.at">ampass.at</a>